GridTools/gt4py/CODING_GUIDELINES.md

 5. Do not reinvent the wheel: instead of writing a new component to solve a problem consider existing solutions.
 6. Names should state the intent of code objects.
 If the intent of a code expression **might** not be immediately obvious it deserves a name which makes it obvious.

 Remember that important design decisions should be documented as reference for the future and to share the knowledge with all the developers.
 We decided to use lightweight _Architecture Decision Records_ (ADRs) for this purpose.
-The as documented in [here](docs/functional/architecture/Index.md)
+The whole list of ADRs and documentation about when and how to write new ones can be found in [docs/functional/architecture/Index.md](docs/functional/architecture/Index.md).

 ## Code Style